 Bibile is the nearest town, a 25-minute drive away.

 Worth getting out of bed for

-Gal Oya National Park is the only place where you can go on a boat safari in Sri Lanka and hope to spy the Asian elephant swimming in its natural habitat.
+Gal Oya National Park is the only place where you can go on a boat safari in Sri Lanka and hope to spy the Asian elephant swimming in its natural habitat (for an additional fee).
 Watching these magnificent creatures swim from island to island, forage and socialise at the water’s edge is a pretty special sight.
 You can also sign up for a Jeep safari, bike ride or bird walk.
 Stroll to the river, 15 minutes away, to admire the kingfishers in the early morning.
 Spend some time with the rangers, absorbing their local knowledge; did you know that there are 104 types of snake in Sri Lanka, only four of which are poisonous?
 Visit the local lake where birds perch on the silvery tree-trunks then dive for their fishy catch; look out for kingfishers, parakeets and wild peacocks: the national bird of Sri Lanka, which look like a cross between a rooster and a pheasant.
 Admire the weaver bird’s nests that hang from the trees like woven baskets.
 Staff can also arrange jungle drives, bicycle tours, riverside picnics, bird walks, naturalist treks and park hikes.
 Meeting the indigenous Vedda Tribe – one of the last remaining communities of the forest-dwelling, indigenous people of Sri Lanka – is an unforgettable experience.